dgraeber/seed-farmer/docs_v2/docs/guides/project-development.md

 ### Project Configuration File

-Every Seed-Farmer project must have a `seedfarmer.yaml` file at the root:
+Every Seed-Farmer project must have a `seedfarmer.yaml` file at the root and must the the project name defined:

 ```yaml
 project: my-data-platform

 ```

 This file defines the project name, which is used throughout the deployment process for resource naming and organization.

+- **project** (required) - defines the project name for all artifacts and deployments
+- **description** (optional) - a textual description of the project
+- **project_policy_path** (optional) - an override of the project policy provided by Seed-Farmer
+- **manifest_validation_fail_on_unknown_fields** (optional) - a boolean field indicating to Seed-Farmer to stop processing if a named key in the manifests is not apart of the defined keys Seed-Farmer expects.
+This is `false` by default.

 ## Creating a New Project